-The Physical layer is responsible for sending bits from one computer to another.
+The Physical layer is responsible for using electric (or sometimes other types of) signaling to get bits from one computer to another.
 Physical layer components don't care what the bits mean; their job is to get the bits from point A to point B, using whatever kind of optical, electrical, or wireless connection that connects the points.
-This level defines physical and electrical details, such as what will represent a 1 or a 0, how many pins a network connector will have, how data will be synchronized, and when the network adapter may or may not transmit the data (see Figure 1.2).
+This level defines physical and electrical details, such as what will represent a 1 or a 0, how many pins a network connector will have, and when the network adapter may or may not transmit the data (see Figure 1.2).